-Tempeh is a white mould-covered cake resulting from the fermentation by Rhizopus oligosporous fungus upon its substrate, which can be legumes, grains or seeds.
+Tempeh is a white cake resulting from the Rhizopus oligosporus fungus fermenting a substrate, which can be legumes, grains or seeds.
 As the fungi grows, a dense mat of white mycelium binds the legumes into a firm cake form.

 Tempeh originated in Java, Indonesia.
-The earliest known reference appeared in 1815.
+Its earliest known reference appeared in 1815.

 Tempeh is a better meat substitute in most dishes compared to tofu.
 Tempeh has a firmer, more chewy, “meatier” texture, unlike tofu which has a high water content.
 The fermentation and enzymatic breakdown of proteins in tempeh contributes greater umami, or savoury, compounds that are not found in tofu.

 Seitan is made from wheat gluten, the main protein in wheat.
 It is not a soy product, not fermented, and also not suitable for celiacs or people who wish to avoid gluten.

 Organic, Non-GMO, and Minimal ingredients

 Angie’s Tempeh is made only from two ingredients: certified organic and non-GMO beans (soybeans, chickpeas or adzuki beans) and culture.
 We keep it grain-free and do not use fillers such as flours or starches in our tempeh.
 Our tempeh is deliciously simple.

 Angie’s Tempeh is handmade in small batches using traditional, time-tested methods.
 We follow a meticulous process of sourcing, splitting, dehulling, cooking, inoculating, incubating and packaging.
 Each batch is made with care and pride to ensure a quality product.

 Fresh and Unpasteurised